danielrosen29/Forecasting_Project/readme.md

 - The significant spike around the 12-month mark suggests an annual seasonality in the data.
-- The lack of a quick decay of the auto-correlations suggests that the data is likely not stationary.
+- The lack of a quick decay of the auto-correlations suggests that the data is not stationary.

-PACF (Partial Autocorrelation Function) Plot: What to take away form this plot:
+**PACF (Partial Autocorrelation Function) Plot:**

+What to take away form this plot:

 - The significance spike at Lag 1 implies that the current value is directly influenced by its immediate previous value.
 This can indicate